Angel John: Plot

-Maradonna messes up his life by getting into company of friends and starting an internet café that fails and to recoup his losses and attracted by ‘easy money’ he gets into drugs.
-Soon he is conned and loses everything after pledging his house to a ‘blade’ moneylender.
+Maradonna messes up his life by getting into company of friends and starting an internet café that fails after a group of goons destroys it and to recoup his losses and attracted by ‘easy money’ he gets into drugs.
+Soon he is conned and loses everything after pledging his house to a ‘blade’ moneylender Rajan.
 On hearing the news his father is hospitalised and his mother finally loses faith in him.
 A shattered Maradonna decides to commit suicide by jumping from a lighthouse into the sea.
-As he is about to jump, he is held back by a divine force in the form of Angel John, who offers him a new lease on life.Angel John offers him two destinies, the first one is a life filled with good and bad events and the second one being a life with only happiness and he can live the way he want.
+As he is about to jump, he is held back by a divine force in the form of Angel John, who offers him a new lease on life.
+Angel John offers him two destinies, the first one is a life filled with good and bad events and the second one being a life with only happiness and he can live the way he want.
 Angel John also predicts that Maradonna will die aged 66 if he chooses the first offer.
 If he goes for the second he will die aged 22.
 The drunken Maradona chooses the second one.
 The Angel fulfills his desires but the same desires will not be fulfilled again.
 But as his desires gets fulfilled his death will also be near.
-Not thinking about the consequences he takes the easy way which starts with Rs.5 lakh to getting his house back from 'blade' moneylender.
+Not thinking about the consequences he takes the easy way which starts with Rs.5 lakh to getting his house back from Rajan.